StochasticBiology/plant-mito-dynamics/README.md

 Graph plotting and statistical analysis was done using scripts
  - `msh1MSGraphs.R` For Figure 4, S6, S7
  - `msh1MSGraphs-noFR.R` For Figure 2, 3
- - `CellSizesQuantify.R` For Figure S5, uses `CellSizesQuantify.csv` as input
+ - `CellSizesQuantify.R` For Figure S5, uses `cellSizes/CellSizesQuantify.csv` as input

 ## Video Data